Doral Addiction Treatment Center

 - Previous history of mental health problems.
 One large-scale study found that 32 percent of people with mood disorders had a co-occurring substance use disorder.
-Meanwhile, another comprehensive survey revealed that 18 percent of people addicted to drug or alcohol also had an anxiety disorder, and that 46 percent of people with PTSD would have substance abuse issues at some point in their lives.
+Meanwhile, another comprehensive survey revealed that 18 percent of people addicted to drugs or alcohol also had an anxiety disorder and that 46 percent of people with PTSD would have substance abuse issues at some point in their lives.

 Overall, approximately 40 percent of people with a drug or alcohol use disorder will have at least one comorbid mental health condition.